Sabine Herbst

-Sabine Herbst-Klenz (born 27 June 1974, in Leipzig, Sachsen) is a retired female butterfly and medley swimmer from Germany.
+Sabine Herbst-Klenz, (née Klenz; born 27 June 1974, in Leipzig, Sachsen) is a retired female butterfly and medley swimmer from Germany.
 She twice competed for her native country at the Summer Olympics: 1996 and 2000.
 Herbst is the daughter of Olympians Eva Wittke and Jochen Herbst, and the sister of swimmer Stefan Herbst.

 Her son Ramon Klenz is also a swimmer.
 He broke the 32-year old German record of Michael Groß in 200m Butterfly.